jbdamask/wkid-smaaht/README.md

         1. Create an Elastic Container Registry repo called "wkid-smaaht-slack"
         2. Build an image from the dockerfile
         3. Push the image to the ECR repo
-    It can take a couple of minutes to run.
+    Be patient, this takes 10-20 mins to build.
 When finished, note the URI for the repo and save it for later

     ```
     aws ecr describe-repositories --repository-names wkid-smaaht-slack --query 'repositories[0].repositoryUri' --output text